deepfactor-io/appsec-village-pod-dc31/README.md

   - As an AppSec professional, how you can configure your monitoring tools to ensure application behavior can always be detected.

-This POD is sized for approximately 2 hours of hands-on time, following the tutorial described in this document and is intended for the following
+This POD is sized for approximately 1 hour of hands-on time, following the tutorial described in this document and is intended for the following
 audience: